Provides resources to advocate for arts education from the Alliance for Arts Learning Leadership.

-Designed for the arts and aging service fields, explains why and how older adults benefit from participating in professionally conducted community arts programs and offers detailed advice and examples on program design, implementation and evaluation.
+Designed for the arts and aging service fields, this toolkit explains why and how older adults benefit from participating in professionally conducted community arts programs and offers detailed advice and examples on program design, implementation and evaluation.

 Report shows that the artists of Montana have a substantial economic impact on the state of over $233 million in 2003.
 There are over 5,800 artists – performing and visual artists, writers, photographers, crafts people, etc. – in Montana, per the 2000 U.S. census, equaling one out of every 80 people in Montana’s labor market.
 There are almost as many artists making their living in Montana as there are employed by the forest services, and there are more people employed as artists than in the mining industry.

 A study using as a basis National Endowment for the Arts Individual Artist Employment data from the 2010 U.S. census.

 Prepared by the Arts Education Partnership (AEP); shows conclusively that music education equips students to learn, facilities student academic achievement and develops the creative capacities for lifelong success.